wenche/polymer-workshop-booster/README.md

 ## Step 4 Chat

 In this task we will create a chat element.
-This will be similar to user registration and the keys will be the same, but we will publish and subscribe to a different channel, and the we create a message object when you click "Send" button, containing the user's avatar, alias, a timestamp and the message itself.
+This will be similar to the user registration and the keys will be the same, but we will publish and subscribe to a different channel.
+We will create a message object so that when you click "Send" button, the message object contains the user's avatar, the alias, a timestamp and the message itself.

 In other words, we will make an element with a template for user input and some logic for publishing messages and subscribe to callbacks.
 Remember to update index.html... :-)